-Are you thinking about selling your house in Metro Atlanta?
+Are you thinking about selling your house in Marietta?
 In addition to a traditional listing or a direct sale, you can sell your house via a rent-to-own agreement.
-For many people, it is proving to be the solution they have been looking for when it comes to selling their Metro Atlanta homes!
+For many people, it is proving to be the solution they have been looking for when it comes to selling their Marietta homes!
 Learn more about the pros and cons of selling your house via rent to own in our latest blog!

 Get The Price You Want

 When you choose a rent to own agreement as a way to sell your Marietta house, you will receive a good size deposit up front.
 In addition, the price of the monthly rent will be higher than with a traditional rental.
 You will be able to decide on the price you want and set the terms accordingly.
 The monthly rent will go towards the price of the house, and once the rental term is complete, the tenant has the option to buy at a predetermined price.
 No matter what the market does, you are able to secure the price of the house upfront.